 Figure 6: Median Housing Price based on Millage size

 confidence intervals containing zero.
-Starting in year t+2, we observe statistically significant treatment effects in some years after the vote such as year 5, 6 and 8 that show a for tax levies with millage size equal to or below the mean.
+Starting in year t+2, we observe statistically significant treatment effects in some years after the vote such as years 5, 6 and 8 that show a for tax levies with millage size equal to or below the mean.
 However, we do not see a consistent decrease in housing prices.
 Hence, we conclude that the decrease in housing prices of cities that fail to maintain their roads does not vary significantly based on the size of the tax levy.

-RDD Quantile Estimation: We further analyze our results by estimating quantile- level treatment effects, as suggested by Frandsen et al (2012), to study how the treatment’s impact varies at different quantiles of the outcome variable.
+RDD Quantile Estimation: We further analyze our results by estimating quantile- level treatment effects, as suggested by Frandsen et al. (2012), to study how the treatment’s impact varies at different quantiles of the outcome variable.

 Table 5 shows the treatment effect heterogeneity of cutting road spending on high and low quantiles of median house prices.
 The top percentiles consistently exhibit a statistically significant decline in house sale prices, beginning in year 6 after the reduction in road spend- ing.
 In contrast, the lower percentiles do not demonstrate a consistent treatment effect.
 This